w3f/polkadot-wiki/docs/learn/learn-nft-projects.md

 :::info Community Page

-This is a community page.
-Feel free to submit a PR for review to add you NFT app to this page.
+This page is open to contributions from the community.
+Please follow the [Wiki contribution guidelines](https://github.com/w3f/polkadot-wiki#contributing-to-documentation) and add your NFT app to this page.

 :::